-If you are a Commercial Landlord in Broward County, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.
+If you are a Commercial Landlord that needs Attorney in Broward County, contact the Law Office of Brian P. Kowal, PA at (954) 990-7552.

 […] Need to evict a Commercial Tenant in Florida, a Commercial Landlord must follow Florida Statute 83.
 If a Commercial Tenant does not pay their rent, a 3 day notice is given to the Commercial Tenant.
 If the Commercial Tenant fails to pay rent or vacate the property during the 3 days, the Commercial Landlord can file a Complaint against the Commercial Tenant.
 Upon being served with the Complaint, the Commercial Tenant has 5 days to respond.
 Depending on the response filed, the case will be set for Mediation or a Final Hearing. […]